Law & Politics

 The decision to pursue legal action at a London high court has been perceived by Odee and his supporters as an attempt to disadvantage the artist.
 He described the move as “forum shopping,” adding: “If this would have been pursued in Iceland, I would have had the right to an attorney provided by the Icelandic government.
 They know that I’m disadvantaged financially pursuing a case in another country.”

-The domain “.co.uk” also located the action within the United Kingdom and major U.K. publications like the BBC, the Guardian, and the Daily Mail were sent fake press releases by Odee as part of the artwork.
+The domain “.co.uk” also located the action within the United Kingdom and major U.K. publications including the BBC, the Guardian, and the Daily Mail were sent fake press releases by Odee as part of the artwork.